LuongVu307/hand-gesture-control/src/models/DESIGN.md

 - The Embedding Network in this version only contains 2 Dense Layers, with a Triplet Loss used to train the Network.

-- The classification head used is a K-Nearest Neighbor model.
+- The classification head used is a Cosine Similarity model.